Deputy Mayor & Councillor for Byron Council

 I know the area and community well having been a journalist for many years and a current local high school teacher.
 I’m the chair of the Arakwal MoU, Wastewater and Biodiversity committees, Climate Action and Arts and Culture as well as the Affordable Housing Committee.
 I value the input of community members and keep open lines of communication.

-During the next term of Council the implementation of some of the projects that have been initiated in the previous term will be delivered.
-I’m excited about the opportunity for Byron Shire to establish a Community Lands Trust to develop affordable housing.
-I want council to retain its leadership in Climate Change action to provide a safe future as well as the protection our significant biodiversity.
+During this term of council the implementation of some of the projects that have been initiated in this term will be delivered.
+I’m excited about the opportunity for Byron Shire to establish a Community Lands Trust to develop affordable housing and better facilities for our youth.
+We have been devastated by climate induced weather events, and as we make our way through the recovery process, I want council to retain its leadership in climate action to provide a safe future as well as the protection our significant biodiversity.

-It’s been a great honour to serve my community for the last five years and I look forward to continuing.
+It’s been a great honour to serve my community for the last seven years and I look forward to continuing.

 Councils and renewables

 Byron Shire has long acknowledged its contribution to global carbon emissions, reducing its reliance on fossil fuels since 2004 and monitoring emissions reduction since 2015.
 In 2017 our council resolved to achieve net zero emissions for council operations by 2025, and to source 100 per cent of its energy through renewable sources by 2027.Read more